telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 bin/kafka-server-start.sh config/server2.properties
 bin/kafka-server-start.sh config/server3.properties
 ```
-Differents terminals are required for each server.
-Another way is using `nohup` at the start and `&`at the end for running the server in background (Use restricted when brokers are running properly and if you know how `nohup` works)
+Different shells are required for each server.
+Another way is using `nohup` at the start and `&`at the end for running the server in background (Use restricted when brokers are running properly and if you know how `nohup` works).
 ```
 nohup bin/kafka-server-start.sh config/server1.properties &
 ```